Whirlpool and AB InBev team up on hot-and-cold drink machine

-SAO PAULO (Reuters) - Whirlpool Corp and Anheuser-Busch InBev on Tuesday started selling a countertop appliance that makes soda, juice and coffee with single-serve capsules, marking the start of a joint venture worth more than $70 million.
+SAO PAULO, May 19 (Reuters) - Whirlpool Corp and Anheuser-Busch InBev on Tuesday started selling a countertop appliance that makes soda, juice and coffee with single-serve capsules, marking the start of a joint venture worth more than $70 million.

 The B.blend machine, designed by the world’s No. 1 appliance maker and serving non-alcoholic beverages from the world’s biggest brewer, is a new entry in the market for capsule-based drink machines, which are expanding from coffee to a range of soft drinks.